 A rachet is a mechanical tool that exhibits a continuous rotary motion in a particular direction and blocks the motion in opposite direction.
 A rachet consists of a handle that forms a firm grip on one end of the socket with the help of a square drive connector, while the other end of the socket is connected to a fastener.
 The function of a rachet is quite similar to that of a conventional wrench, i.e., to tighten and loosen up the fastener.
-The internal mechanism of the rachet works in such a way that when the handle is rotated in a clockwise direction, the fastener gets tightened and rotating the handle in the counterclockwise direction tends to loosen it.
+The internal mechanism of the rachet works in such a way that when the handle is rotated in a clockwise direction, the fastener gets tightened and when the handle is rotated in the counterclockwise direction it gets loose.
 A rachet basically consists of two important parts, i.e., a toothed wheel or rack and a pawl.
 The toothed wheel is held in place and is rotated with the help of a lever.
 A ratchet is generally made up of elements such as stainless steel, cast iron, brass, steel, etc. A rachet is typically used in combination with a socket.

 Working of Ratchet